yellicode/csharp-extension/docs/api.md

 ### ParameterDefinition.xmlDocSummary: string
 Gets the XML documentation summary of the element.
 Each string in this array will be written on a new line.
 This field is optional.
+### ParameterDefinition.defaultValue: string
+Gets the default value of the parameter.
 ### ParameterDefinition.isNullable: boolean
 Indicates if the parameter should be nullable.
 The caller should ensure that the type specified by typeName is a nullable type.
 The default value is false.